Defiant Quick-Start Guide

 does not actually bind GPUs to MPI ranks.

-maps a specific GPU to each rank; namely, the “closest” one, which is the GPU on
+maps a specific GPU to each rank.

-(see the Defiant Compute Nodes section).
+(see the defiant-compute-nodes section).

 $ export OMP_NUM_THREADS=2

-$ srun -N1 -n4 -c2 --gpus-per-task=1 --gpu-bind=closest ./hello_jobstep | sort
+$ srun -N1 -n4 -c2 --gpus-per-task=1 ./hello_jobstep | sort

 The output contains different IDs associated with the GPUs so it is important to